Thursday, January 21, 2021

 50 Blessings

-Our challenge today at church was to list 50 blessings- things to be thankful for in order to look on the positive side of life and remember all the things which God has provided for us.
+Our challenge today at church was to list 50 blessings- things to be thankful for, look on the positive side of life, and all that jazz.
+Yay!

 ...